vislies/2018/gallery/index.md

 According to this map, lake Macquarie (labeled near the weatherperson's head) has become _huge_.

-After a double take, it starts to become clear that, no, a huge chuck of Australia has not broken off to sea.
+After a double take, it starts to become clear that, no, a huge chunk of Australia has not broken off to sea.
 Yet.
 Probably.
 Rather, the colors used to represent rainfall unwisely use the same color to represent ocean in this map.